Bachelor's programmes in Dutch

 As a human resource professional, your role is to advise management, for example in recruiting and hiring new employees.
 You are involved in strategy and planning to maximise employee productivity within a company.

-More information about Bachelor of Arts in Dutch
+More information about Bachelor of Arts (Human Resource Management) in Dutch

 Bachelor of Social Legal Services